GP-GAN: Towards Realistic High-Resolution Image Blending: Related Work

 \subsection{Generative Adversarial Networks}

-Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative} is first introduced to address the problem of generating the realistic images.
-The main idea in GANs is to have a continuing zero-sum game between learning a generator and a discriminator.
-The generator tries to produce more realistic image samples from random noise, while the discriminator aims to distinguish generated images from the real ones.
+Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative} are first introduced to address the problem of generating realistic images.
+The main idea of GANs is a zero-sum game between learning a generator and a discriminator.
+The generator tries to produce more realistic images from random noises, while the discriminator aims to distinguish generated images from the real ones.
 Although the original method works for creating digital images from MNIST dataset, some generated images are noisy and incomprehensible.
-Denton~\etal~\cite{Denton/nips2015} improve the quality of generated images by generalising GANs with a Laplacian pyramid implementation, but it does not work well for the images containing objects looking wobbly.
-Gregor~\etal~\cite{Gregor/nips2015} and Dosovitskiy~\etal~\cite{dosovitskiy2016generating} achieve successes in generating natural images, however, they do not leverage the generators for supervised learning.
-Radfor~\etal~\cite{Radford/iclr2016} achieve further improvement with a deeper convolutional network architecture, while Zhang~\etal~\cite{Zhang/arxiv2016} stack two generators to progressively render more realistic images.
+Denton~\etal~\cite{Denton/nips2015} improve the quality of the generated images by expanding GANs with a Laplacian pyramid implementation, but it does not work well for the images containing objects looking wobbly.
+Gregor~\etal~\cite{Gregor/nips2015} and Dosovitskiy~\etal~\cite{dosovitskiy2016generating} achieve successes in generating natural images; however, they do not leverage the generators for supervised learning.
+Radfor~\etal~\cite{Radford/iclr2016} achieve further improvement with deeper convolutional network architecture, while Zhang~\etal~\cite{Zhang/arxiv2016} stack two generators to progressively render more realistic images.
 InfoGAN~\cite{Chen/NIPS2016} learns a more interpretable latent representation.
 Salimans~\etal~\cite{Salimans/nips2016} reveal several tricks in training GANs.
-Arjovsky~\etal~\cite{arjovsky2017wasserstein} introduce an alternative training method Wasserstein GAN, which relaxes the GAN training requirement for balancing the discriminator and generator.
-However, existing GANs still do not work well for the image editing applications in that the generated results are not in high-resolution and realistic quality yet.
+Arjovsky~\etal~\cite{arjovsky2017wasserstein} introduce an alternative training method Wasserstein GAN, which relaxes the GAN training requirement of balancing the discriminator and generator.
+However, existing GANs still do not work well for the image editing applications in that the generated results are not high-resolution and realistic yet.

-\subsection{Conditional GANs.}
+\subsection{Conditional GANs}